mibur1/psy111/book/introduction/2_Intro_1/3_Collections.md

 ## Lists

 Lists are the most common collection in Python.
-They are a *heterogeneous* collection of objects, which means they are not limited to elements of a single type but can also multiple types if this is required.
+They are a *heterogeneous* collection of objects, which means they are not limited to elements of a single type but can also contain multiple types if this is required.
 Lists are initalized through square brackets `[]` and its elements are separated through commas:

 ```{code-cell}
 empty_list = []